XcalableMP/manual/en/shadow_reflect.rst

 Declare shadow
 --------------

-Widths on lower/upper bounds are the same
+Widths of lower/upper bounds are the same
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shadow areas can be declared with the shadow directive.